Saturday September 30th 2017, Noon to 5 PM

 We are pleased to announce that our two guest speakers will be Paul Haley and Andrew "Drew" Ley.
 Paul Haley is a retired Navy Reserve Captain and Naval Aviator who served with or commanded a number of units at NAS South Weymouth during its final decades.
 He also served in the Massachusetts state legislature, was active in the "Save the Base Committee" that tried to keep NAS South Weymouth open, and was instrumental in securing the funds to build the Shea Memorial Grove park on the old base before it closed.
 Andrew "Drew" Ley is a retired Marine Reserve Colonel and Marine Aviator who was an A-4 Skyhawk pilot with Marine Air Reserve attack squadron VMA-322 for several decades and served as the unit's commanding officer.

-There will be at least two authors (and hopefully five or more) at the reunion who will sell and autograph books that they wrote about NAS South Weymouth.
-There will be memorabilia available for sale such as ball caps, t-shirts, challenge coins, etc., to benefit the ANA Patriot Squadron's Shea Naval Aviation Museum (more information about this below) and we're also going to raffle off a few unique things to help raise money for the museum too.
+There will be at least two authors at the reunion who will sell and autograph books that they wrote about NAS South Weymouth.
+There will be NAS South Weymouth related memorabilia available for sale such as ball caps, t-shirts, challenge coins, etc., to benefit the ANA Patriot Squadron's Shea Naval Aviation Museum (more information about this below) and we're also going to raffle off a number of things to help raise money for the museum too.

 Dress for the reunion is casual, but if you'd like to wear your old uniform, a flight suit, or even part of a uniform that would be nice.